Need a speaker?

 Lisa’s “podcast,” which she writes for fun at night after covering gritty crime stories during the day, is a “film noir” style story of a 1940s private eye and a dame.
 Only L. N. Pane, P.I. is the dame and the gentleman seeks help finding out why someone is out to kill him.

 There are other stories Lisa covers in “Dead Air,” and as well as a new potential love interest for our heroine.

-You can hear a recent interview on Golden State Media Concepts, about my books, my background and many other subjects, including my latest novella called “Deadly Misfire,” one of seven stories in a multi-author series called “Tawnee Mountain Mysteries.”
+You can hear an interview with me on Golden State Media Concepts, about my books, my background and many other subjects, including my latest novella called “Deadly Misfire,” one of seven stories in a multi-author series called “Tawnee Mountain Mysteries.”
 Check out the podcast and blog cast at https://t.co/9WfsjTFBYw

 For more details about my other novels, check out the “Novels” page above.